gabrielrowan/Mini-Data-Analysis---Languages/README.md

 ## Intro

-This project web scrapes the table of the most commonly spoken languages from this Wikipedia page: https://en.wikipedia.org/wiki/List_of_languages_by_number_of_native_speakers
+This project web scrapes the table of the most commonly spoken languages from this Wikipedia page using BeautifulSoup: https://en.wikipedia.org/wiki/List_of_languages_by_number_of_native_speakers

 It parses the html and outputs the relevant table data to a `.csv` file.